patrykpacewicz/face-recognition-poc/README.md

 and [Microsoft Cognitive-Services Face API][ms-face-api] for face recognition.
 To use Face API you have to [register][ms-sign-up] and generate API key.
 It is not a problem because API is free for 30K calls per month :-).

+Scala and Spring boot are used as a backend server

 How to run
 ----------